Estimating Eigenenergies from Quantum Dynamics: A Unified Noise-Resilient Measurement-Driven Approach: Numerical demonstration

 If we use the Hadamard test to measure the expectation values $\braket{U_k}$ of $U_k = e^{-iHk\Delta t}$, we need to run repeated shots of two distinct circuits, one for the real part and the other for the imaginary part.
 Hence ODMD, which needs only the real part, actually requires half as many circuits as QCELS or UVQPE.
 We show this in the figure by plotting against the number of observables, separating the real and imaginary parts.
 We show the same number of time steps for each algorithm, which is why the ODMD results (blue stars) terminate only at 250 on the horizontal axis while QCELS (red circles) and UVQPE (purple squares) go to 500.
 Thus our figure contains both metrics of convergence speed.
 By comparing in a single vertical column, we see the relative speed of convergence of the algorithms as a function of the number of circuits to be run, \emph{i.e.}, the practical cost.
 By comparing the end of the blue markers at 250 to the end of the purple or red markers at 500, we see the relative speed of convergence as a function of the number of time steps.

 Because VQPE additionally calculates the expectation values of $U_k H$, we count it as requiring four observables per time step: the real and imaginary parts of $\braket{U_k}$ and of $\braket{ U_k H}$.
 In fact, this underestimates the true cost as the many-body Hamiltonians are generally non-unitary.
 Thus $\braket{U_k H}$ will require either multiple circuits for each of the real and imaginary parts or multiple ancillas for methods such as block encoding~\cite{qsvt2018}.
+Since QCELS and UVQPE double the number of observables, while VQPE increases it by at least a factor of four, the total number of measurement shots required to achieve $\epsilon$-precision across all observables scales accordingly.

 ODMD results show rapid convergence despite a significant level of noise.
 The convergence is slightly faster than with UVQPE, though the latter converges reasonably well.
 In contrast, QCELS, which is more reliant on the overlap between the initial state and the true ground state, converges more slowly.
 VQPE may not converge at all.
 The comparison with VQPE in particular highlights the noise-resilience of ODMD; with no noise (including no statistical noise from sampling the wavefunction, \emph{i.e.}, infinite shots), VQPE also converges to the correct energy.
 However, VQPE involves an ill-conditioned generalized eigenvalue problem, so that even with thresholding strategies it fails to converge in the presence of moderate noise.
 Such instability is not observed for ODMD.
 We also notice that ODMD's performance is robust when the initial state overlap is relatively small.